tomwesolowski/satan-solver/README.md

 + DIMACS parser (reading input) - our solver can communicate with the world!
 + Variable, clauses management - simple, but powerful! (for now)
 + Backtracking (with backjumping) - when everything goes wrong, sometimes the best option is just to give up or give up-up or give up-up-up
-+ Simple heuristics for variable decisions - we pick up the most "active" variable, occured in the biggest number of clauses and encountered conflicts
++ VDIDS heuristic for variable decision and its new version based on paper: https://ece.uwaterloo.ca/~vganesh/Publications_files/vg2015-UnderstandingVSIDS-HVC15.pdf
 + Unit propagation in linear time - using two-watched literals with custom little tweaks
 + Inferred/learnt clauses mechanism - our solver can learn (smart beast!) from its mistake to avoid similar ones in the future by analyzing implication graph and finding causes of encountered conflicts
 + Simplifying clauses - when we're sure how literal has to be assigned, we don't want process it over and over again